kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 # Assignments

-The assessed portion of the coursework for this module consists of one long essay, two presentations, a prospectus with an annotated bibliography, and four blog entries.
-In addition, students are required to come prepared each week having completed the assigned reading and ready to discuss it, and are required to supply a handout with an overview of their chosen elective readings.
+The assessed portion of the coursework for this module consists of one long essay, two fifteen minute presentations, and four blog entries.
+In addition, students are required to come prepared each week having completed the required reading plus one elective reading category and be ready to discuss it.
+Each week they are required to supply a 1-2 page handout in size 12 font with an overview or outline of their chosen elective readings.

 **Note:** Paper submissions are not requested for any of the assessments.
 You may upload the submissions directly onto MMS.
-Your handout for presentations should also be uploaded to the presentation section of MMS by the beginning of class on the day of the presentation, but hard copies of this for the class should be brought for distribution to everyone.
+Your handout for presentations should also be uploaded to the presentation section of MMS by midnight the evening before class when you give your presentation.

 ### Headers and Formatting

 At the top of all your written work or on a cover page, please include:

 * The date of submission
-* The assignment you are submitting (e.g. Short Essay 1, Long Essay, etc.)
+* The assignment you are submitting (e.g. Long Essay, etc.)
 * Your student number
-* A specific title describing the contents (for Prospectus write prospectus but also proposed essay title)
+* A specific title for your essay in the case of the Long Essay
-* The total number of words (use the word count feature of your word processor)
+* The total number of words (use the word count feature of your word processor, including footnotes)

 When formatting your assignments, please follow these guidelines: